PepsiCo Statement on Pesticides and Other Agrochemicals

-Over the past few years SFI has enabled PepsiCo to obtain data and improved visibility into our agricultural supply chains, including the use of IPM.
-As of November 2017, approximately 50 percent of our growers globally and 85 percent in developed countries have IPM that meets our minimum expectations.
-In the developing world, non-conformance is primarily attributed to smallholder farmers that require IPM training.
+Since launching the SFP Code in 2015, the program has enabled PepsiCo to obtain data and improved visibility into our agricultural supply chains, including the use of IPM.
+Comparing year-end 2018 performance with the prior period (2015-17), farmers' compliance with our IPM requirement has improved from 55% to 66% globally, including nearly 100% compliance in the U.S. In the developing world, non-conformance is primarily attributed to smallholder farmers that require IPM training.
 PepsiCo is in the process of engaging with our agro teams and growers to support the growers in developing and implementing IPM improvement programs, including training on what constitutes an acceptable IPM that is appropriate for the size/capability of the grower and also to build the business case to adopt IPM.
-Our goal is 100 percent compliance with our SFI Code, and we will leverage third-party verification to ensure that growers are using the right practices, including IPM.
-The impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate, but in principle IPM supports the reduction in the amount of pesticides used.
+Our goal is 100 percent compliance with our SFP Code globally, and we are using third-party verification to ensure that growers are employing the right practices, including IPM.
+While the impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate, IPM helps reduce the amount of pesticides used.

 PepsiCo is dedicated to producing the safest, highest-quality and best-tasting beverages and foods in every part of the world.
 Developing and maintaining robust food safety programs is how we work to assure safety for every package, every day, in every market.
 PepsiCo has detailed internal programs and procedures for food safety.
 A summary of our policies, programs and actions may be found here.